Learning-augmented count-min sketches via Bayesian nonparametrics: Introduction

-We exploit the ``direct" proof-method to develop a learning-augmented CMS under power-law data streams.
-Power-law distributions occur in many situations of scientific interest, and have significant consequences for the understanding of natural and man-made phenomena \citep{Cla(09)}.
-Here, we assume that tokens in a data stream are modeled as random samples from an unknown discrete distribution, which is endowed with a PYP prior.
-The PYP prior is indeed well-known to feature a power-law tail behaviour \citep{Deb(15)}, in contrast with the exponential tail behaviour of the DP.
-The PYP does neither have a restriction property nor a finite-dimensional projective property analogous to that of the DP, and hence the ``indirect" proof-method of \cite{Cai(18)} can not be used for estimating point queries.
-Our ``direct" proof-method thus becomes critical to compute the posterior distribution of a point query, given the hashed frequencies, under the PYP prior; this is combined with an estimate of prior's parameters, which is obtained by a likelihood-free estimation approach relying on the predictive distribution induced by the PYP prior.
-This procedure leads to a novel learning-augmented CMS, which is referred to as the CMS-PYP.
-CMS-PYP estimates of point queries arise as mean functionals of the posterior distribution.
-Applications to synthetic and real data show that the CMS-PYP outperforms both the CMS and the CMS-DP in the estimation of low-frequency tokens.
-This is known to be a critical feature in the context of natural language processing \citep{Goy(12),Pit(15)}, where it is indeed common to encounter power-law data streams.
+We extend the BNP approach of \citet{Cai(18)} to the Pitman-Yor process (PYP) prior \citep{Pit(97)}, which is arguably the most popular nonparametric prior with power-law tail behaviour.
+The PYP is indexed by a discount parameter that controls the tail behaviour of the prior, ranging from geometric tails to heavy power-law tails, and also captures the tail behaviour of the NIGP prior.
+The PYP has neither a restriction property nor a finite-dimensional projective property analogous to that of the DP, and hence: i) we apply the arguments of the ``Bayesian" proof of the CMS-DP, suitably adapted to the PYP, to compute the posterior distribution of a point query, given the hashed data; ii) we introduce a likelihood-free approach, which relies on the minimum Wasserstein distance method \citep{Ber(19)}, to estimate the prior's parameters.
+This leads to introduce a novel learning-augmented CMS under power-law data, referred to as CMS-PYP.
+Besides generalizing the CMS-DP to power-law data streams, the CMS-PYP improves remarkably the CMS-NIGP, as it can be tuned to the power-law degree of the data through the discount parameter.
+Applications to synthetic (Zipf) data and real textual data show that the CMS-PYP outperforms both the CMS and the CMS-DP in the estimation of low-frequency tokens, which are known to be of critical interest in textual data \citep{Pit(15)}; it turns out that the CMS-PYP also outperforms the CMS-NIGP for data with heavier power-law tails, whereas it is competitive with the CMS-NIGP for data with lighter power-law tails.
+In general, we show that CMS-PYP is competitive with respect to the count-mean-min (CMM) of \citet{Goy(12)}, which provides a variation of the CMS designed for the estimation of low-frequency tokens, and also with respect to the bootstrap-debiased-count-min (BDCM) of \citet{Tin(18)}.